Geocodio/docs/source.html.md

 Batch reverse geocoding requests are performed by making a `POST` request to the *reverse* endpoint, suppliying a `JSON` array in the body.

 <aside class="warning">
 You can batch reverse geocode up to 10,000 coordinates at a time.
+Field appends count as lookups as well, make sure to keep the overall number of lookups at 10,000 or below.
 </aside>

 ### HTTP Request